Marvin Ogunsipe

-Marvin Ogunsipe (born February 26, 1996) is an Austrian professional basketball player for CB Almansa, of the Spanish second division LEB Oro.
+Marvin Ogunsipe (born February 26, 1996) is an Austrian professional basketball player for Crailsheim Merlins of the German ProA.
 He has held German citizenship since 2018.

 Professional career

 Before signing with Bayern Munich in 2014, Ogunsipe played with Vienna DC Timberwolves.
 Ogunsipe made his debut for Bayern on February 12, 2017, in a 56–80 win against Alba Berlin in which he scored 2 points.

 Ogunsipe was sent on loan to the Hamburg Towers for the 2019–20 season.
 On May 11, 2020, he was loaned to Crailsheim Merlins for 2019–20 season playoffs.
 On August 17, 2020, he was loaned again to Hamburg Towers for one more year.

 On July 9, 2021, Bayern Munich announced that Marvin Ogunsipe would return to Bayern München after his years on loan.
 He would play rarely however, and for the start of the new season, moved to CB Almansa.

+On June 23, 2025, he signed with Crailsheim Merlins of the German ProA for a second stint.